 PPM express ensures project portfolio visibility and a 360-degree view of your Azure DevOps activity, allowing you to make informed judgments with high-level data and manage statuses and deliveries with no effort.

-It also helps your project adhere to the agile manifesto and data-driven SAFe compliances.
+In addition, it helps your project adhere to the agile manifesto and data-driven SAFe compliance.
 Besides, the portfolio management features allow you to see the big picture and make faster decisions with PPM Express’s business intelligence and analytics.